apache/zeppelin/docs/interpreter/spark.md

 <br />
 That's it.
 Zeppelin will work with any version of Spark and any deployment type without rebuild Zeppelin in this way.
 (Zeppelin 0.5.5-incubating release works up to Spark 1.5.1)

+Note that without exporting SPARK_HOME, it's running in local mode with included version of Spark.
+The included version may vary depending on the build profile.

 <br /> <br />
 ### SparkContext, SQLContext, ZeppelinContext